 Skip to main content

-All communities, colleges and universities should be prepared for all types of potential emergencies before they occur, know what to do during an emergency and be prepared to recover from emergencies after they occur. –National Higher Education Emergency Management Program Needs Assessment
+All communities, colleges, and universities should be prepared for all types of potential emergencies before they occur, know what to do during an emergency and be prepared to recover from emergencies after they occur.

-We’ve detailed out the guidance you need to plan, develop and train on your EOP to help ensure a successful response should an emergency situation arise.
+We’ve detailed out the guidance you need to plan, develop, and train around your college’s emergency operations plan (EOP) to help ensure a successful response amidst any emergency situation.

 Organizing Your Planning Team

 While many stakeholders need to be involved when developing the plan, the senior leadership on campus should start the process.
-The president, chancellor or provost of the higher education institution should begin engagement with all stakeholders to start the conversation.
+The president, chancellor, or provost of the higher education institution should begin engagement with all stakeholders to start the conversation.
 This individual will have the decision-making power needed to allocate resources and budget to the EOP, making him or her critical for the planning process.

 Once the process has been initiated, ensure that your planning team involves all relevant stakeholders, including: